 I started in radio when I was 17.
 Prior to L.A.
 I worked at stations in Orlando and Atlanta, and for six years I was a host and producer on Minnesota Public Radio’s national service, Classical 24.
 I grew up around New Orleans and Jackson, MS, and was a flute performance-turned-communications major at Ohio University, followed later by graduate school in philosophy at Purdue University.
 My first post- college job was as a music engineer in the early 90s Atlanta hip hop scene.

-In addition to working at All Classical, I teach philosophy at Portland Community College, and I’m a certified yoga instructor.
-I live with my husband Brice in SE Portland with our dogs, Harper and Truman.
+In addition to working at All Classical Portland, I teach philosophy at Portland Community College, and I’m a certified yoga instructor.
+I live with my husband Brice in SE Portland.

 Edmund writes and hosts The Score, a nationally syndicated film music program, which you can hear every Saturday and Sunday at 2 p.m.